 Franklin Covey Co. (hereafter referred to as us, we, our, or the Company) provides integrated consulting, training, and performance enhancement solutions to organizations and individuals in strategy execution, productivity, leadership, sales force effectiveness, effective communications, and other areas.
 Each integrated solution may include components of training and consulting, assessment, and other application tools that are generally available in electronic or paper-based formats.
 Our products and services are available through professional consulting services, public seminars, retail stores, catalogs, and the internet at www.franklincovey.com.
 Historically, the Company's best-known offerings include the FranklinCovey PlannerTM and a suite of individual-effectiveness and leadership-development training products based on the best-selling book, The 7 Habits of Highly Effective People.
 We also offer a range of training and assessment products to help organizations achieve superior results by focusing and executing on top priorities, building the capability of knowledge workers, and aligning business processes.
-These offerings include the popular workshop FOCUS: Achieving Your Highest Priorities of Execution Time 4 Roles of Leadership Business Acumen: What the CEO Wants You to KnowTM, the Advantage Series communication workshops, and the Execution Quotient (xQTM) organizational assessment tool.
+These offerings include the following popular workshops and curricula: FOCUS: Achieving Your Highest PrioritiesTM; The 4 Disciplines of ExecutionTM; The 4 Roles of LeadershipTM; Building Business Acumen: What the CEO Wants You to KnowTM; the Advantage Series communication workshops; and the Execution Quotient (xQTM) organizational assessment tool.
 During fiscal 2007 we have also introduced a new leadership program based upon principles found in The 7 Habits of Highly Effective People.